nitinmahajan20/nitinmahajan201.github.io/README.md

 # nitinmahajan20.github.io

+## ABOUT ME

-# ABOUT ME - I have an MS in Biosciences and a Ph.D. in Biotechnology, which I earned a decade back.
+I did my MS in Biosciences and a Ph.D. in Biotechnology, which I earned a decade back.
 Presently, I am working as a Data Scientist in Genomics and Clinical Science.
 I want to explore Clinical Data Science in-depth, especially in cancer and cardiology, and apply Machine Learning and Artificial Intelligence for diagnosis and drug discovery.
 To understand the technical part, I decided to pursue MS in Data Science.
 I like photography, scientific writing, traveling, and cooking.

 ## [Articles on Medium/Towards Data Science](https://medium.com/@nitinmahajan20)